MapcreatorIO/api-wrapper/README.md

  - DummyFlow

 ## Examples
-Examples can be found in the documentation under the "Manual" section.
+Examples can be found in the documentation under the "[Manual]" section.

 ## License
 See the [LICENSE] file for license information.
 This project is licensed under a [BSD-3-Clause] license.